 The disease typically affects adults between the age of 20 and 60 years old, developing in men more frequently than women.
 Chrondrosarcoma usually starts in the bones of extremities, such as the arms.
 Sometimes chondrosarcoma grows on healthy bone, but it is also known to grow on a benign bone tumor.

 Chondrosarcoma is uncommon and not all doctors are experienced in treating this form of bone cancer.
 This is a disease best treated by an orthopedic oncologist like Dr. Daniel C. Allison who possesses the training and experience with osteosarcoma and other bone cancers that affect musculoskeletal systems.
-Contact Dr. Allison by calling (310) 730-8008.
+Contact Dr. Allison by calling (310) 730-8008 or visit our Los Angeles office.
 He specializes in limb preservation, bone and soft tissue tumors and has extensive experience in diagnosing and treating chondrosarcoma along with a multidisciplinary team of oncology specialists.Contact Us

 Characteristics of Chondrosarcoma